 Currency: Vietnamese Dong

 Hanoi is a compact city so the most interesting places for tourists to visit are quite close to each other.
 The North end of Hoan Kiem lake is where most of the hotels are situated.
 It is the oldest part of the city and the most interesting.
 It is also known as the “Old Quarter” or “36 Streets”, an area dating back to the 11th century.
-The 36 streets were each named after the commodity sold by the local business’s, ie medicine, copper, horsehair, chickens and coffins to name but a few.
-Probably the best way to explore this area is by cyclo, a very cheap way to get around or you can of course walk.
+The 36 streets were each named after the commodity sold by the local businesses, ie medicine, copper, horsehair, chickens and coffins to name but a few.
+Probably the best way to explore this area is by cyclo, a very cheap way to get around or you can always walk!